-Wireless Body Area Networks (WBANs) have recently gained significant research interest due to their utility in various application fields such as healthcare, security, sports, entertainment, human motion capture and navigation [1], [7], [8], [10].
-In the WBAN context, the cooperative localization functionality consists in locating the nodes placed on a given body, relying on peer-to-peer range measurements.
-These measurements can be performed over on-body radio links (i.e. intra-WBAN ranging) and/or possibly between nodes that belong to different WBANs (i.e. inter-WBAN ranging).
-This new add-on is considered as an important enabling feature within future WBAN applications such as large-scale human motion capture and/or coordinated group navigation.
-In this context, the Impulse Radio - Ultra Wideband (IR-UWB) [6], [9] benefits from fine multipath resolution capabilities for precise range measurements based on Time Of Arrival (TOA) estimation.
-In the field of cooperative localization however, most of the algorithmic investigations carried out so far still consider unrealistic and synthetic TOA-based ranging errors under pedestrian mobility [1], [8], [10], hence biasing somehow the performance assessment in practical operating conditions.
-In particular, as far as we know, there does not exist any ranging-oriented parametric model that can really account for dynamic UWB intra-WBAN links.
+Wireless body area networks (WBANs) are nowadays expected to fulfil the new technical requirements of various application fields such as healthcare, security, sports or entertainment Ullah et al. (2012), Ben Hamida et al. (2010), Kyung-Sup et al. (2010), Mekonnen et al. (2010), Shaban et al. (2010).
+The cooperative WBAN localization functionality consists in locating on-body nodes, relying on peer-to-peer range measurements.
+The latter can be performed over on-body radio links and/or possibly between nodes that belong to different WBANs.
+This add-on has been viewed as an important enabling feature for opportunistic large-scale human motion capture and/or coordinated group navigation applications.
+In this context, the Impulse radio-ultra wideband (IR-UWB) Gezici et al. (2005), Sahinoglu et al. (2008) benefits from fine multipath resolution capabilities for precise range measurements based on time of arrival (TOA) estimation.
+In the field of cooperative localization however, most of the algorithmic investigations carried out so far still consider unrealistic and synthetic TOAbased ranging errors under pedestrian mobility Ben Hamida et al. (2010), Mekonnen et al. (2010), Shaban et al. (2010), hence biasing somehow the performance assessment in practical operating conditions.
+In particular, as far as we know, there does not exist any rangingoriented parametric model that can really account for dynamic UWB on-body links.